jbrazda/com.informatica.cloud.das/README.md

 ## Introduction

-Informatica Application Integration Platform (Informatica Cloud Real Time - ICRT) provides many built in connectors including JDBC Connector.
+Informatica Cloud Application Integration Platform (ICAI) provides many built in connectors including JDBC Connector.

 Although JDBC Connector provide simple metadata-driven access to read and write database records, you may need some more advanced access that is not supported by this connector such as